seakers/GNC-Reliability-Model/README.md

 # Reliability
-Library to calculate the reliability of a system network
+Library to calculate the reliability of a system

 ## Commands
 Build Javadocs" `./gradlew javadoc`